cs100/template-labx-valgrind/README.md

 Memcheck has the following four leak kinds:
  * "Still reachable" - A start-pointer or chain of start-pointers to the block is found.
 The program could have *in theory* deallocated the memory.
  * "Definitely lost" - No pointer to the block can be found.
 There is no possible way to have deallocated this memory before the program exited.
- * "Indirectly lost" - The block is not lost, not because there are no pointers to it, but rather because all the blocks that point to it are themselves lost.
+ * "Indirectly lost" - The block is lost, not because there are no pointers to it, but rather because all the blocks that point to it are themselves lost.
 For example, if you have a binary tree and the root node is lost, all it's children are indirectly lost.
 If you fixed the "definitely lost" block correctly these will be fixed as a side effect.
  * "Possibly lost" - A chain of one or more pointers to the block have been found, but at least one of them is an *interior* pointer.
 This is typically not good unless, through inspection, you identify the interior pointer and now how to access this memory.

 A **start-pointer** is a pointer at the beginning of a block whereas an **interior-pointer** points somewhere in the middle of the block (intentionally or unintentionally), for example:
 ```
 int *p = new int[10]
-int *ip = p * 2;
+int *ip = p + 2;
 ```
  * `p` points to the beginning of the array and is a start-pointer
  * `ip` points to the middle of the array and is an interior-pointer